JDSeiler/webpage/src/posts/2022-11-15-any-unknown-never.md

 - `never` is a type that contains no values.
 - Outside the world of conditional types, `never` is pretty niche.
 You can use it to make sure you're processing all variants of a discriminated union type.
-- `never` becomes way more uesful when you're writing conditional and/or recursive types.
+- `never` becomes way more useful when you're writing conditional and/or recursive types.
 If you're doing that you probably didn't need this post.